-Designing a website is a process of which the people involved let their imagination run wild for better or for worse.
-When creating a new site, some have a very detailed vision of what they hope it will be, while forgetting the main purpose of a website, which is to drive traffic and conversions.
-Here’s a list of a few common mistakes that can be made during the design process so you know to avoid them when bringing your site to life.
+Designing a website is a process in which the people involved let their imagination run wild.
+When creating a new site, some have a very detailed vision of what they hope it will be, but forget the main purpose of a website, which is to drive traffic and conversions.
+Below you will find a list of common mistakes are made during the web design process.
+Avoid these when bringing your site to life.

 1. Ignoring Page Speed

 It doesn’t matter how nice your site looks.
 If you don’t have optimal speed for both the desktop and mobile version of your site, your bounce rate will increase and you will lose out on conversions because the visitors of your site will have grown tired of waiting for the basic functionality of your site to carry out.

 You can get a sense of the speed of your site by using Google PageSpeed Insights.
 This is a crucial part of website development that needs to be among your highest priorities.

 Among the factors that can slow down the speed of your site, one of the most common factors is having file sizes from images and videos that are far larger than they need to be.
 A basic rule of thumb to avoid running into this problem is to save your photographic images as jpgs, save videos as an mp4 or mov file, and save all audio files as mp3s.

 When an image is uploaded directly from your phone or camera, it tends to be 3 to 5 times larger than it needs to be.
 You need to resize the images to look nicely when surrounded by the other content of your site pages, and you need to make sure that the images are optimized for different devices that visit your site (desktop, phone, tablet) so that it delivers a consistent experience.

 Make sure to compress the files you have so they don’t occupy to much space.